 Also known as 'low emission vehicles' (LEVs), hybrid cars combine an electric motor with a petrol or diesel engine.
 The electric motor is usually used to provide additional power when accelerating or driving uphill.
 Because of the two power sources, hybrid cars use less fuel and emit less CO2 than standard comparable vehicles.

 How much do these cars cost to buy?

-Generally, electric or hybrid cars cost more to purchase - typically costing around 20% more than the equivalent petrol or diesel car.
-This is due to the more expensive lithium batteries used in these types of vehicle.
+Generally, electric or hybrid cars cost more to purchase - typically around 20% more than the equivalent petrol or diesel car.
+This is because of the more expensive lithium batteries used in these types of vehicle.

 However, they're often a lot cheaper to run than a petrol or diesel car.
 Electric cars costing less than £30,000 are exempt from road tax 1, with more expensive models generally falling into lower tax bands than standard vehicles.